DustyDave961/rainbow_source/README.md

 Fork of Rainbow Source by Shara compatibile with Luanti versions after 5.4.0.
-I also added craftable water buckets for each water color.
-Unfortunately, I'm bad at making textures, so for now fluid_lib is required for the buckets.
+I also added craftable buckets for each water color.
+Unfortunately, I'm bad at making textures, so for now bucket_compat from fluid_lib by IcyDiamond is required for the buckets.